Saving $1.5M/year with insurance pricing tools for actuaries

 3. Convert the spreadsheet back into a CSV, using command line scripts

-We reimagined the actuary’s experience as a web UI that took care of version control for them while catching errors early.
+We reimagined the actuary’s experience as a web UI with simplified version control and inline validation.

 Eliminating wasteful dataset generation